MonitorAmbientLight/mal-master/README.md

 > Don't use a soft plastic like TPU or conductive material.

 # Hardware assembly
+The following sections will guide you through the process to get the hardware assembled and ready so that we can then deploy the software.
 ## Assembling the MAL
 ### Step 1